Magnetic-core memory: Combined sense and inhibit

 The Sense wire is used only during the read, and the Inhibit wire is used only during the write.
-For this reason, later core systems combined the two into a single wire, and used circuitry in the memory controller to switch the function of the wire.
+For this reason, later core systems combined the two into a single wire and used circuitry in the memory controller to switch the function of the wire.

-However, when the Sense wire crosses too many cores, the half-select current can also induce a considerable voltage across the whole line due to the superposition of the voltage at each single core.
-This potential risk of "misread" limits the minimum number of Sense wires.
+However, when the Sense wire crosses too many cores, the half-select current can also induce a considerable voltage across the whole line due to the superposition of the voltage at every single core.
+This potential risk of a misread limits the minimum number of sense wires.

 Increasing Sense wires also requires more decode circuitry.

 Combined read and write with modify

 Core memory controllers were designed so that every read was followed immediately by a write (because the read forced all bits to 0, and because the write assumed this had happened).
 Instruction sets were designed to take advantage of this.

 For example, a value in memory could be read and modified almost as quickly as it could be read and written.
 In the PDP-6, the AOS* (or SOS*) instructions incremented (or decremented) the value between the read phase and the write phase of a single memory cycle (perhaps signaling the memory controller to pause briefly in the middle of the cycle).
 This might be twice as fast as the process of obtaining the value with a read-write cycle, incrementing (or decrementing) the value in some processor register, and then writing the new value with another read-write cycle.